Jags96/portfolio/README.md

 ## PROFESSIONAL EXPERIENCE
+### Research Assistant - Gen AI and NLP Research | Health - Technology Lab | May 2025 - Present
+- Currently working on confidential medical project under the guidance of Prof. Hee - Tae Jung in the Health Laboratory Lab involving advanced NLP and Generative AI techniques, with responsibilities spanning from model development to production deployment.

-### Statistics Teaching Assistant | Luddy School of Informatics  |  Spring 2025
+### Statistics Graduate Teaching Assistant | Luddy School of Informatics  |  Spring 2025
-- Worked as a TA for the Master's level course INFO-H 510 Statistics for Data Science.
-This course offers an introduction to statistics for Master's students, generally those studying Applied Data Science, with a focus on applying the statistical topics studied in the class via R programming.
+- Provided feedback to Applied Data Science Master's students on statistical analysis and R programming assignments, enhancing their conceptual and practical skills.

 ### SQL Teaching Assistant | Luddy School of Informatics  |  Spring 2025
 - Worked as a TA for INFO-I 308: Information Representation (Undergraduate Course). where I instructed undergraduate students in database design principles and SQL using MySQL and phpMyAdmin.
 Evaluated student assignments and provided technical support.